-We’ve all been there.
-Standing in the dental aisle and staring.
+We all have had this moment.
+There we are, standing in the dental aisle and staring.
 What kind of toothbrush should I get?
 I like these little rubber things but do I need a soft or medium bristle?
 Do I really want to pay that much for something that scrubs my teeth?
 It’s inevitable.
-We close our eyes, play a quick game of eeny meeny miny moe and grab a brush.
+We close our eyes, play a quick game of eeny meeny miny moe, and grab a brush.

 No one likes that feeling.
-Here at Easton Dentist, we want to alleviate your struggles and have come up with a few tips and tricks for picking that new toothbrush.
+Here at Easton Dentist, we want to alleviate your dental care struggles and have come up with a few tips and tricks for picking that new toothbrush.

 Manual vs. Electric

 This particular argument comes down to your preference.
-If using a toothbrush that whistles while it works reminds you to brush your teeth every day, go for it!
-Same goes for the toothbrushes with chunky handles – kids and adults with arthritis find these handles easier to grip.
+If using a toothbrush that whistles, while it works, reminding you to brush your teeth every day, go for it!
+The same goes for the toothbrushes with chunky handles – kids and adults with arthritis find these handles easier to grip.
 Studies show that the best way to brush your teeth is using a back and forth or rotary motion on the tooth itself.

 Soft vs. Hard Bristles